espressif/arduino-esp32/docs/source/esp-idf_component.rst

 - In main folder open file `CMakeList.txt` and change `main.c` to `main.cpp` as described below.

-- Your main.cpp should be formated like any other sketch.
+- Your main.cpp should be formatted like any other sketch.

 .. code-block:: c